32 epic bucket list family vacation ideas

 Ziplining in Costa Rica

-Costa Rica envelopes you in nature almost every place you go.
+Costa Rica envelops you in nature almost every place you go.
 It has cool animals, beaches and outdoor activities, plus lots of kid-friendly foods and hotels that offer good value.
 It’s that rare destination that really can make kids across multiple age groups happy.

 One essential all-ages activity is spotting wildlife in the national parks like Mañuel Antonio on the west coast.
 Who doesn’t get excited spotting a sloth or a family of monkeys in the treetops?

-Families also like soaking in the hot springs that abound around Arenal, Rincon de la Vieja and other volcanos.
+Families also like soaking in the hot springs that abound around Arenal, Rincon de la Vieja and other volcanoes.
 Hotels and adventure centers have their own or you can buy day passes to pools fed by the springs.

 Tweens and teens appreciate adventure activities like river tubing or zipline canopy tours, which you can find also find around Arenal and Rincon de la Vieja.